AndrejOrsula/drl_wrestling_icra2023/README.md

 ## Description

 This controller employs a policy trained via Model-Based Reinforcement Learning (MBRL).
 Details about the policy for specific models can be found below.
+All models are available for download [here](https://drive.google.com/drive/folders/1i3eUdABo_NtjtT7qd0BoPvuwwoJSwRJZ?usp=share_link).

 |  Model  |                      Algorithm                       |           Observation Space            |  Action Space   | Size of Policy (Actor) |
 | :-----: | :--------------------------------------------------: | :------------------------------------: | :-------------: | :--------------------: |